pdavenport/TypescriptCrashCourse/TypeScript101/Chap3/objects.md

 ### To destructure out something a little more complex,

-you still destructure and then define what you're destructuring
+you still destructure and then define what you're destructuring.
+This:

 ```tsx
 const {